ayushmanpathak9034/Visual-Art-Gallery/README.md

 * Understanding basic HTML structure
 * Working with images and links
 * Using lists and tables
-* Structuring a simple webpage layout
+* Structuring a webpage layout